 In the SA surface fishery there has been reduced competition for SBT among fishers following the introduction of individual transferable quotas (ITQs).
 Since the late 1980s, the fishery has targeted small (<80 cm) SBT, which were previously taken in bulk for canning (Caton et al. 1995).
 This resulted in an increase in the average length of SBT landed for fresh-chilled export.
 As the farm component of the fishery increased in the 1990s, the average length of SBT landed in SA decreased from a peak of 103.2 cm in 1995 to a low of 90.7 cm in 2006 (Table 2).
 This is primarily due to selective targeting of schools to catch the best sized fish for farming.
-The average length of SBT landed in SA has since increased and was 97.3 cm in 2009.
+The average length of SBT landed in SA then increased and was 97.3 cm in 2009, but declined slightly to 95.9 cm in 2010.

 Length frequency data from the purse seine fishery for the 2004-05 and 2005-06 fishing seasons showed a marked shift to smaller fish, with the average length reducing slightly from 91.0 cm in 2004-05 to 90.7 cm in the 2005-06 fishing season (Figure 3).
-This trend reversed in 2006-07 and 2007-08, with the average length in the purse seine fishery increasing to 94.0 cm and 93.9 cm, respectively.
-Observer reports for 2008-09 indicated a number of shots were aborted owing to the small size of fish, and it appears purse seiners are now targeting schools of larger fish possibly because of the higher prices obtained at harvest (Appendices 5 and 6).
+This trend has since reversed and it appears purse seiners are now targeting schools of larger fish possibly because of the higher prices obtained at harvest.